Junon72/deVega-web-vsc/README.md

 1.   *Background image*

     i.
 Not resolved    -   The background image of Gallery section is responsive, but again the image is zoomed out of proportion on the iapd.
-Again, the layout on actual devices differes from the layout on the default Chrome developer tools device screens. ii.
-The background image on midsize screens was lowered slightl
+Again, the layout on actual devices differes from the layout on the default Chrome developer tools device screens.

+    ii.
+Not resolved    -   When scrolling the pages, the scrolling of the About content can easily take over before the section has fully rolled to the top of the screen.
+This could be fixed with Java Script.

+    iii.
+Not resolved    -   The background image should be displayed in full length on smaller screens as well, behind the thext.
+Now the image is cut.

+2.  **Contact section**